morriscb/chomp/README.txt

 ================================================================================

-CHOMP is an object oriented python code for predicting power spectra and correlation functions designed to be flexible accomidate new theoretical models as the field of cosmology and large-scale structure progresses.
+CHOMP is an object oriented python code for predicting power spectra and correlation functions designed to be flexible accommodate new theoretical models as the field of cosmology and large-scale structure progresses.

-It currently impliments a halo model from Seljak et al. 2000 however users are encouraged to expand on code base using the current class template APIs, implimenting their prefered model.
+It currently implements a halo model from Seljak et al. 2000 however users are encouraged to expand on code base using the current class template APIs, implementing their preferred model.

 ================================================================================
 2. Installation